When UK SMEs Should Upgrade from DIY to Professional Website Design

 Calculate your website’s current performance.
 Monthly visitors, conversion rate, average customer value, total revenue attributable to website enquiries.
 This establishes baseline.

 Estimate improvement potential.
-According to conversion specialists, professional development typically improves conversion rates by 50-200%.
+Professional development typically improves conversion rates by 50-200%.
 If you’re currently converting 1.5% and professional development achieves 3%, that’s doubling website-driven revenue.

 Calculate the return timeframe.
 If professional development costs £5,000 and increases monthly revenue by £500, it pays for itself within 10 months—excellent return for asset lasting 3-5 years.

 Consider your growth trajectory.
-According to business advisers, if you’re growing rapidly and plan doubling revenue within 18 months, invest in website infrastructure supporting that scale now rather than upgrading again later.
+If you’re growing rapidly and plan doubling revenue within 18 months, invest in website infrastructure supporting that scale now rather than upgrading again later.

 Assess your time value.
 If maintaining your DIY website consumes 5 hours monthly at £50/hour opportunity cost, that’s £3,000 annually.
 Professional development eliminating this burden pays for itself through reclaimed time alone.